TridentSDK/slate/source/index.md

 ----

-Events that `implement Ignorable` where Ignorable is `net.tridentsdk.api.event.Ignorable` can be used to prevent and implement cancellation functionality.
-To provide cancellation functionality for your event, simply `implement Ignorable`, overriding the two new methods to modify a `boolean` field, which is checked when the event is called.
-Events are called using [`EventManager#call(Listenable)`](http://tridentsdk.github.io/Javadocs/net/tridentsdk/api/event/EventManager.html#call(net.tridentsdk.api.event.Listenable)).
+Events that `implement Cancellable` where Cancellable is `net.tridentsdk.api.event.Cancellable` can be used to prevent and implement cancellation functionality.
+To provide cancellation functionality for your event, simply `implement Cancellable`, overriding the two new methods to modify a `boolean` field, which is checked when the event is called.
+Events are called using [`EventManager#call(Event)`](http://tridentsdk.github.io/Javadocs/net/tridentsdk/api/event/EventManager.html#call(net.tridentsdk.api.event.Event)).
 After calling, check the event object using `isIgnored()`, which returns `true` if the event should be cancelled.

-For the API user, you can choose to have the event do it's functionality specified in the cancellation policy by calling [`Ignorable#ignore(boolean)`](http://tridentsdk.github.io/Javadocs/net/tridentsdk/api/event/Ignorable.html#ignore(boolean)), where the boolean is true if the event should be cancelled, or false to prevent the event from being cancelled by lower priority listeners.
-You can check if the event has been cancelled before it reached the current listener using [`Ignorable#isIgnored()`](http://tridentsdk.github.io/Javadocs/net/tridentsdk/api/event/Ignorable.html#isIgnored()), which returns true if the listenable should be ignored.
+For the API user, you can choose to have the event do it's functionality specified in the cancellation policy by calling [`Cancellable#cancel(boolean)`](http://tridentsdk.github.io/Javadocs/net/tridentsdk/api/event/Cancellable.html#cancel(boolean)), where the boolean is true if the event should be cancelled, or false to prevent the event from being cancelled by lower priority listeners.
+You can check if the event has been cancelled before it reached the current listener using [`Cancellable#isIgnored()`](http://tridentsdk.github.io/Javadocs/net/tridentsdk/api/event/Cancellable.html#isIgnored()), which returns true if the event should be ignored.

 <aside class="warning">
-Some Listenables do not implement `Ignorable`.
+Some Events do not implement `Cancellable`.
 Check the docs!
 </aside>

 ## Configuration